 Months of entry

-This qualification develops a rigorous approach to the study and application of computing, and incorporates transferable skills that are highly applicable to professional development in the field.
-You can choose between the flexible MSc in Computing (offering a wide choice of industry relevant modules), and the more focused MSc in Computing (Software Engineering) or MSc in Computing (Information Security and Forensics), which enable you to develop in-depth specialist knowledge.
-All three routes finish with a substantial independent project, with either a professional or research orientation.
-The professional project engages in a research scenario in an employment-related setting of your choice, while the research project enables you to design a research proposal relating to an issue or problem of professional relevance to you or an employer, institution or public body.
+This industry-relevant qualification provides a rigorous approach to the study and application of computing, covering a range of topics and incorporating transferable skills applicable to professional development.
+You can choose between the flexible route (offering a wide choice of modules to suit your needs) and the more focused software engineering route or information security and forensics route, (which enable you to develop in-depth specialist knowledge).
+All three routes finish with a substantial independent project that will either have a professional or research orientation.

 You will need a computer with internet access to study for this qualification.
 For most OU qualifications a Microsoft Windows (new since 2007), Apple Mac (OS X 10.6 or later) or Linux computer should be adequate.
 However, some qualifications require more specific IT equipment, in which case you will need additional software to use an Apple Mac or Linux computer.
 A detailed technical specification for your modules will be made available when you register.
 Please note, technical specifications do change over time to match computer developments and the way we teach.

 The Open University is the world's leading provider of flexible, high quality distance learning.
 Unlike other universities we are not campus based.
 You will study in a flexible way that works for you whether you're at home, at work or on the move.
 As an OU student you'll be supported throughout your studies - your tutor or study adviser will guide and advise you, offer detailed feedback on your assignments, and help with any study issues.
 Tuition might be in face-to-face groups, via online tutorials, or by phone.

 Fees and funding

 Costs are paid per unit not per qualification.

 Course contact details